edcarp/2020-03-27-edinburgh-dc/data/Feedback.md

 *nothing to change.
 Really helpful step by step *Sometimes too quick, missed a couple of things
 *Need a more fundamental introduction to coding etc. I only keep up because I did an R training session last week

+SQL

+PRO
+*SQL session was great.
+Learnt how to query tables and use aggregations and joins *Very informative.
+Constant good examples lot of student engagement *Good examples thank you
+*Excellent work on behalf of the team! this was very interesting and engaging workshop *Very useful.I now have a very good idea on where to start with my data *Good intro to database managment
+*Well paced, covers good amount of topics
+*Really valuable skills

+CONTRO HOW TO IMPROVE
+*Not easy to see the SQL Queries on the screen when the ppt on.
+Need a double screen *More examples
+*Only problem it lasted only 2 days and we have to rush over some things.
+Great amount of material in 2 days *Maybe link to good SLQ learning sources
+*More on joining
+*More challenges
+*Need double screen to have ppt and SQL query together